arnabbandyopadhyay/transcriptional_noise/README.md

     docker build -t <image_name> .

-Building a container will take ~30-60 min depending on the machine configuration and connection speed.
+Building a container image will take ~30-60 min depending on the machine configuration and connection speed.
 Alternatively, the image can be pulled from docker hub.
 To pull the image from docker hub, run

     docker pull arnabrkmv/transcriptional_noise:latest